-I have a diploma in Cognitive Behavioural Therapy (CBT) and a Mindfulness qualification.
+- Diplomas in Cognitive Behavioural Therapy (CBT) and Mindfulness

 Current Counselling Roles:

-- I am the Counsellor for Selby College where I counsel young adults in further and higher education and also members of staff
+- I counsel young adults in further and higher education and staff members.

-- I work for an EAP (Employee Assistance Programme) looking particularly at work place stress as well as other issues
+- I work for EAPs (Employee Assistance Programmes) looking particularly at work place stress as well as other issues

 Areas of counselling I deal with

 - Anorexia nervosa

 - Attachment disorder

 - Bulimia nervosa

 - Feeling sad